25 July 2019

-TRANS IN AMERICA: TEXAS STRONG announced as Webby winner and People’s Voice winner !
+TRANS IN AMERICA: TEXAS STRONG wins a Webby Award and People’s Voice Award!

 Trans In America: Texas Strong has been named the Best Video Documentary: Longform and the People’s Voice winner in the same category, in the 23rd Annual Webby Awards.
 Hailed as the “Internet’s highest honor” by The New York Times, and known as “the Oscars of the Internet”, The Webby Awards are presented by the International Academy of Digital Arts and Sciences (IADAS), the leading international awards organization honoring excellence on the Internet.
 Established in 1996, this year’s Webby Awards received nearly 13,000 entries from all 50 US states and 70 countries worldwide.